ScottLangridge/Lyric-Scraper/README.md

 # Lyric-Scraper
-A webscraper for scraping song lyrics.
+A webscraper for scraping song lyrics from azlryics.com